aashutoshrathi/vision/README.md

 loud using Text-To-Speech to the default audio output.

-## Screenshots

-![TensorFlow Lite image classifier sample demo][demo-gif]

 ## Schematics

 ![Schematics](rpi3_schematics_tf.png)

-## How to train your ~~Dragon~~ Model?
+## How to train your ~~Dragon 🐉 ~~ Model?

-First thought after cloning this framework is that how can I train my own custom model, so that I can extend categories and all.
+First thought after cloning this is that how can I train my own custom model, so that I can extend categories and all.

 ## Demo